Definition

 dedicated cloud

-Dedicated clouds may appeal to many regulated businesses because the servers each customer uses is isolated.
+Dedicated clouds may appeal to many regulated businesses because their servers can be isolated.
 With this isolation, users can have more control and customization options when it comes to features such as bandwidth and storage.
-Organizations can use a dedicated cloud for developing or extending on-premise applications in the cloud with included management tools, without needing to worry about the scalability of their infrastructure.
+Organizations can use a dedicated cloud for developing or extending on-premises applications in the cloud with included management tools, without needing to worry about the scalability of their infrastructure.

-An example of a dedicated cloud is VMware’s dedicated cloud option included in VMware vCloud Air (formerly known as vCHS), called Dedicated Cloud.
-VMware’s Dedicated Cloud is designed for large-scale cloud projects.
-IT organizations can migrate existing workloads such as testing and development environments to the Dedicate Cloud service, or develop new applications.
-Other dedicated cloud services include options from Netsource and OVH.
+An example of a dedicated cloud is VMware's dedicated cloud option included in VMware vCloud Air (formerly known as vCHS).
+VMware's dedicated cloud is designed for large-scale cloud projects.
+IT organizations can migrate existing workloads, such as testing and development environments, to the service or develop new applications.
+Other dedicated cloud services include options from Avaya, Netsource and OVHcloud.

 Dedicated cloud features